Florida Master Naturalist | Wildlife Photography with Ronen Tivony

 • Upland Habitats

-Each module covers ecosystem processes, key plants and animals, human impacts, and current conservation challenges, giving graduates a holistic understanding of how Florida’s natural systems work together.
+Each module covers ecosystem processes and key plants and animals.
+It also addresses human impacts and current conservation challenges.
+Graduates gain a holistic understanding of how Florida’s natural systems work together.

 Where We Shoot: Florida’s Premier Wildlife Locations

-As a Certified Florida Master Naturalist and Florida resident, I guide you through some of the state’s most productive ecosystems for wildlife photography.
-Depending on season, weather, and your goals, we may visit:
+I am a Certified Florida Master Naturalist and a Florida resident.
+I guide you through some of the state’s most productive ecosystems for wildlife photography.
+Locations vary by season, weather, and your goals.
+We may visit:

-At each location, we discuss why specific species favor certain micro-habitats, how tides or water management affect behavior, and how to position yourself for both light and story.
+At each location, we discuss why specific species favor certain micro-habitats.
+We also cover how tides or water management affect behavior.
+You’ll learn how to position yourself for both light and story.

 Many workshops focus only on camera settings.
-A Certified Florida Master Naturalist is trained to interpret Florida’s environment and communicate it clearly to others.
-That means your learning experience extends beyond exposure and autofocus.
+A Florida Master Naturalist is trained to interpret Florida’s environment.
+They are also trained to communicate it clearly to others.
+Your learning experience extends well beyond exposure and autofocus.

 On my tours and workshops, you benefit from: